bmillare/dj.compose/README.md

 * This library obtains compositional power by using functions in hashmaps.
 Functions enable binding values under different contexts, and hashmaps give the ability to add, remove, and merge different sets of data.
 * This library uses metadata to store the dependency information.
 * Two different function constructors are defined, `fnc` and `fnr`.
 The "c" and "r" stand for **compile-time** and **run-time** respectively.
-The two types are necessary because when users define bindings for the **lefn-like** case, the bindings won't be used immediately but only later when the functions are called, whereas when defining bindings for the **let-like** case, the values will be passed on and immediately used in the dependent.
+The two types are necessary because when users define bindings for the **lefn-like** case, the bindings won't be used immediately but only later when the functions are called, whereas when defining bindings for the **let-like** case, the values will be passed on and immediately used by the dependent.

 ## The `fnc` macro in detail

 A **compile-time function**, or `fnc` for short, is a function that accepts a **fn-map** (map of keywords to **user functions**), and returns a **user function** (these can also be a plain value if you wanted to).
 It is expected that the **fn-map** will be passed to the `fnc`s at a "compile" time. `fnc` will destructure the map passed and these values will close over whatever is in the body.
-Typically it makes sense to make the body a anonymous function definition.
+Typically it makes sense to make the body an anonymous function definition.

 Raw usage of a `fnc` (not something a user would do typically):
 ```clojure